zama-ai/concrete/docs/dev/explanation/FLOAT-FUSING.md

 The first step consists in detecting where we go from floating point computation back to integers.
 This allows to identify the potential terminal node of the float subgraph we are going to fuse.

 From the terminal node, we go back up through the nodes until we find nodes that go from integers to floats.
-If we can guarantee the identified float subgraph has a single variable integer input then we can replace it by an equivalent GenericFunction node.
+If we find a single node then we have a fusable subgraph we can replace it by an equivalent GenericFunction node.
+If we find more than one such node we try to find a single common ancestor that would go from integers to floats.
+We repeat the process as long as there are potential ancestors nodes, stopping if we find a suitable float subgraph with a single integer input and a single integer output.

 An example of a non fusable computation with that technique is: